 It’s a gradual shift.
 No business starts out with broken systems.
 You have your processes and tasks, and things that just get done.
 But as the team grows, new challenges start to emerge, and technology speeds up, a business can quickly find itself falling behind.
 The systems that worked yesterday, are not optimised for tomorrow; changes, improvements and implementations need to occur.
-The Covid-19 crisis is only highlighting the necessity.
+The pandemic served to only highlight the necessity.

-When I spoke with FBAA Managing Director, Peter White AM, he reiterated that while the current situation in unprecedented in some regards, it’s not difficult to take the lessons learnt through the recession and other major issues he’s witnessed in his 41 years in the finance and mortgage industry, and predict the new frontier of changes that the industry will need to adopt to meet operational requirements.
+When I spoke with FBAA Managing Director, Peter White AM, he reiterated that while the current situation is unprecedented in some regards, it’s not difficult to take the lessons learnt through the recession and other major issues he’s witnessed in his 41 years in the finance and mortgage industry and predict the new frontier of changes that the industry will need to adapt to meet operational requirements.

 “Firstly, every broker must have the technology and knowledge to be able to transition to an online model,” he said.
 “With Skype, Zoom, FaceTime, Facebook Messenger and numerous other platforms available, this is easy and inexpensive.

-“Brokers who are not prepared to go online will be impacted financially, as less consumers will seek face to face meetings in the current environment.”
+“Brokers who are not prepared to go online will be impacted financially, as fewer consumers will seek face to face meetings in the current environment.”

 Terms like “digital transformation” and “digital disruption” get thrown around a lot.
 But the process of going digital is about maximizing your company’s potential by leveraging technology to make processes as smooth and efficient as possible.